-You can create templates for sending mails and e-mails in your computer for instance and you can create a different kind of template to find the time to go the gym!
+You can create templates for sending emails and e-mails to your computer for instance and you can create a different kind of template to find the time to go the gym!
 The first one is the template per se, the second one is a life script or habit.
 Both though serve the same function.
-To leave some less important (or repetitively) tasks behind, in the background, leaving you to do only the creative activities you should do!
+To leave some less important (or repetitively) tasks behind, in the background, leaving you to do only the creative activities, you should do!

-The power of templates, lies at the fact that makes you focused on what’s important in relation to the task you have to do and dictates you a 1-2-3 logic of completed it!
+The power of templates lies in the fact that makes you focused on what’s important in relation to the task you have to do and dictates you a 1-2-3 logic completed it!

-So in any case a template let’s you start on doing what it need to be done (write the new functions in coding, or write the essentials of your communication in letter).
+So, in any case, a template lets you start on doing what it needs to be done (write the new functions in coding or write the essentials of your communication in a letter).

 You can use templates everywhere.
 In your e-mail, in drafting proposals, in writing business or personal letters, chatting, etc. If templates combined with a text expander typed of software (as the PhraseExpress in Windows, or the TextExpander in Mac), they become powerful tools that streamline your productivity!

-It is important to use templates to speed up your workflow, but is also important to customize them to fit to your special needs.
+It is important to use templates to speed up your workflow but is also important to customize them to fit your special needs.
 Select some templates and